 Basketball causes the highest rates of dental injury.
 Yet, despite one in three players experiencing serious damage to their teeth, basketball is not even on the radar for popular mouthguard use.

 Multiple studies, including one from 2007, have found that basketball has the highest incidence of dental injury, with over one third of high school injuries occurring to the head or face.
 This is befuddling, considering basketball still does not mandate mouth guards for its players.
-We’ve touched on this topic before, and the data shows that lack of dental protection in this particular sport is problematic for athletes.
+We’ve touched on this topic before while discussing how to choose a basketball mouthguard, and the data shows that lack of dental protection in this particular sport is problematic for athletes.

 In the past, basketball players have been resistant to the use of mouthguards, citing obstruction to airways and problems communicating or drinking as their reasons to avoid a guard.
 Because basketball is not technically a contact sport, it has, for many players, been a precaution not worth these obstacles -since guard use is not reinforced by the governing body of the sport.